-- Help your kids develop a habit of journaling regularly.
+- Keeping a gratitude journal is only part of the process, helping your kids develop a habit of journaling regularly is just as important.
 Whether this means setting aside certain days or times of the week, having it as a requirement before allotted screen time or filling the journals out together as a family and discussing it over dinner, encouraging consistency will do wonders for your kids and your family as a whole.

-Also, consider making this a family project.
+Also, consider making practicing gratitude a family project.
 Create a “Family Gratitude Book” together.

-Overall, incorporating gratitude journals into your family’s lifestyle can help play a role in teaching thankfulness to your children.
+Overall, incorporating gratitude journals into your family’s lifestyle can help play a role in teaching thankfulness & mindfulness to your children even if it’s not a daily habit.
 We all want our children to grow up to be well-rounded, empathic, compassionate and caring adults, and cultivating an attitude of gratitude is one way to do just that!